oussamahamdaoui/forgJs/README.md

   }); // returns true

 ```

-# Make a new type:
+# Make a new type

 Creating a new type is done using the Rule class like this: